krisarushanov/todolist/README.md

 # Overview

 To Do List built with React.
 The UI was divided into 5 parts, adding an item  displaying the item, styling, removing and animating the item.
+Hover over the added task to remove from list.

 ### Link: https://krisarushanov.github.io/todolist/